davekinkead/ify/README.md

 # Ify

-A vowel aware ifyfier of dubious quality.
+Ify is a vowel aware ifyfier of dubious quality.
+Use it whenever you have an urgent need to turn a noun into a verb (before using it as a noun).
+Or need something pointless to demonstrate how gems are made.

 ## Installation